Financial-Times/x-dash/packages/x-engine/readme.md

 }
 ```

 But if your chosen tool does not have a preset then the configuration for it can be provided with the expanded configuration format.
-The example below shows how to load the `vdo` module and use its `createElement` factory function<sup>\*</sup>:
+The example below shows how to load the VDO module and use its `createElement` factory function<sup>\*</sup>:

 ```json
 {